ssp21/ssp21-spec/ssp21.md

 handshake pattern where all DH operations are deferred until after first two messages are exchanged.
 This pattern of performing three DH operations combined with a KDF is sometimes referred to as TripleDH key agreement in the cryptographic community.

-### Terminology

-There are two parties in a key agreement handshake: an *initiator* and a *responder*.
-Since the handshake is a request-reply protocol, the initiator is expected to be the SCADA master, and the responder is expected to be an outstation.
-Since it's perfectly possible to flip this relationship in certain circumstances, and have the outstation initiate the key agreement we use the terms initiator and responder to preserve the generality of the specification.

 ### Procedure